TESSEorg/ttg/README.md

   - programming models that target fine-grained parallelism, like native language tools (threads, async) and programming models/libraries (OpenMP, TaskFlow, Cilk, etc.) deal only with control flow, and thus are poorly suited for dealing with data-dependent execution
   - such models do not deal with distributed memory anyway
-  - and specialized runtimes like HPC, UPC++, StarPU, MADNESS, PaRSEC, etc., are still relatively low-level abstractions for expressing complex data-dependent task flows across modern distributed heterogeneous machines.
+  - and specialized runtimes like StarPU, PaRSEC, MADNESS, HPX, UPC++, etc., are still relatively low-level abstractions for expressing complex data-dependent task flows across modern distributed heterogeneous machines.

 The development of TTG was motivated by _irregular_ scientific applications like adaptive multiresolution numerical calculus and data-sparse tensor algebra which have lacked tools to keep up with the evolution of HPC platforms, especially toward heterogeneity.
 But TTG is far more widely applicable than that; it is a general-purpose programming model.